gabystern/neighborhood-challenge/README.md

 ## Neighborhood Viewer
-A JavaScript application that lets view all of the macro-neighborhoods and sub-neighborhoods of the NYC boroughs.
+A JavaScript application that lets view all of the macro-neighborhoods and sub-neighborhoods of the NYC boroughs, New Jersey & Long Island.
 Clicking a sub-neighborhood will highlight the borough that the neighborhood is located in.

 To install the application and run it in your local environment: